nodejs/node-gyp/README.md

     * Windows 7/8:
       * Microsoft Visual Studio C++ 2012 for Windows Desktop ([Express][msvc2012] version works well)

-Systems with multiple Python versions installed can specifiy which Python version `node-gyp` uses by setting `npm`'s 'python' config key to the appropriate value:
+If you have multiple Python versions installed, you can identify which Python version `node-gyp` uses by setting `npm`'s 'python' config key to the appropriate
+value:

 ``` bash
 $ npm config set python python2.7